approvals/ApprovalTests.cpp/doc/CustomComparators.md

 There are two steps needed to get Approval Tests to use a custom file comparison:

 1. A custom implementation of the `ApprovalComparator` interface, that reads two files and reports if they are equivalent
-2. A call to `FileApprover::registerComparator()`, supplying an instance of the custom comparator, and the file extension it should be used for.
+2. A call to `FileApprover::registerComparatorForExtension()`, supplying an instance of the custom comparator, and the file extension it should be used for.

 ### Example Code